Eto'o to stand for presidency of Cameroon FA

 Eto'o, 40, had an illustrious playing career, winning domestic and European titles in both Spain and Italy.

-The four-times African player of the year is his country's record scorer with 56 goals in 118 games and also enjoyed brief stints in the English Premier League with Chelsea and Everton, ending his playing career in Qatar.
+The four-time African player of the year is his country's record scorer with 56 goals in 118 games and also enjoyed brief stints in the English Premier League with Chelsea and Everton, ending his playing career in Qatar.

 At international level, he helped Cameroon win the Africa Cup of Nations in 2000 and 2002 and was a gold medallist at the Sydney 2000 Olympic Games.